NIFTy-PPL/NIFTy/docs/source/code.rst

 If needed, the set of supported operations can be enhanced by iterative inversion methods;
-for example, an operator defining direct and adjoint multiplication could be enhanced to support the complete set by this method.
+for example, an operator defining direct and adjoint multiplication could be enhanced by this approach to support the complete set.
 This functionality is provided by NIFTy's :class:`InversionEnabler` class, which is itself a linear operator.